Kopano-dev/meet/README.md

 `make` or get a release tarball from https://download.kopano.io/community/kapp:/kopano-meet-latest.tar.gz and put the resulting static files on a webserver and serve them with https.

+Kopano also provides packages for various Linux distributions.
+You can download those from https://download.kopano.io/community/meet:/ - Get a subscription from https://kopano.com to get access to repositories and support.

 ## URL fragment parameters

 Meet offers some user controlled behavior via parameters passed in as URL